mlcommons/tiny/v0.5/training/anomaly_detection/README.md

 - "Evaluation dataset", i.e. the evaluation for test
   - After launch, download `eval_data_test_<Machine_Type>.zip` from https://zenodo.org/record/3841772 (not available until June.
 1).

-TinyMLPerf uses the ToyCar machine type only.
+MLPerf Tiny uses the ToyCar machine type only.
 It uses the Development and Additional training datasets for generating the reference model.

 ### 3. Unzip dataset
 Unzip the downloaded files and make the directory structure as follows: